AmyE123/Spawning-VFX/README.md

 ---

 ## Additional Information
-Thank you very much for letting me take this VFX test!

-In this documentation, you can read about the process I've taken for the test.
+In this documentation, you can read about the process I've taken to make the Spawning VFX.

-I've done a few extra things for the test, like the [Planning Stage](#planning-stage), [How I Would Improve, Change and Optimize The Current Visual FX](#how-i-would-improve-change-and-optimize-the-current-visual-fx) and [A Different Approach: Cookie Cutout](#a-different-approach-cookie-cutout)
+I've done a few extra things, like the [Planning Stage](#planning-stage), [How I Would Improve, Change and Optimize The Current Visual FX](#how-i-would-improve-change-and-optimize-the-current-visual-fx) and [A Different Approach: Cookie Cutout](#a-different-approach-cookie-cutout)

 So, if you just want to read about the VFX stuff, that is under [Creating the Shader](#creating-the-shader), [Creating the Particle FX](#creating-the-particle-fx) and [Developing and Presenting the Project](#developing-and-presenting-the-project)!